Jean Piaget & the Usability of Healthcare Software

 Perhaps you are using a Windows-based computer.
 Does it make sense that in order to shut down the computer you need to first select the “Start” button?
 It probably is something that today you don’t even think about, but what about the very first time that you used a Windows-based computer?
 Did it make sense then?
 Probably not.
 Your mental understanding of how to use computers had to accommodate the ‘feature’ of windows that logically seems quite counter-intuitive.

 When EHR systems are created with little or no input from healthcare professions or without a full understanding their workflow, or schema, it can increase the cognitive load placed upon the users of that system.
 Electronic Health Record (EHR) systems that require medical professionals to constantly accommodate to the schema (or workflow) of the system increases the cognitive load placed upon the users.
 Because these engineering-centric designed systems force their users to accommodate to a new way of doing things they are not perceived by healthcare professionals as usable.
-Here is an example of a vital signs entry form from an EHR we tested last year.
-The task was to enter a patient blood pressure reading:
+Here is an example of a vital signs entry form from an EHR we tested as part of the 2014 Edition certification program The task was to enter a patient blood pressure reading:

 Most of us have a schema for understanding blood pressure.
 We know that it follows a set pattern of Systolic/Diastolic, or 120/70.
 In this EHR system each of the vitals is presented in an unknown order in a custom list control.
 To enter the blood pressure, the user had to find Systolic, scroll down, select Systolic, and then enter the value.
 Once that value has been entered, then they had to find Diastolic scroll up and select Diastolic, and then enter the value.
 In order to use this control and this method for entering blood pressure, the medical professions had to make several accommodations to their understanding of data entry, and of blood pressure readings.
 They also had to remember which is systolic and which is diastolic.
 Here is an example of the blood pressure entry from another system we tested: